ryandrewjohnson/react-localize-redux/README.md

 ### Set global translations

-Translations that are shared throughout the application are called `global` translations.
+Translations that are shared between components are called `global` translations.
-Assuming you have global transaltions stored in a file called `global.locale.json` you can add them to your store by dispatching the `setGlobalTranslations` action.
+Assuming you have global transaltions stored in a file called `global.locale.json` you can add them to your store by dispatching the `setGlobalTranslations` action creator.

 > NOTE: The following assumes you are using [webpack](https://webpack.github.io/) with [json-loader](https://github.com/webpack/json-loader)